jadecobra/python_tdd_exercises/source/data structures: None.rst

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-following the same pattern from earlier, we add a new failing test, this time for sets
+following the same pattern from earlier, I add a new failing test, this time for sets

 .. code-block:: python